dougsimmons/spike/README.md

 03/21: Wrote <a href="https://spike.fyi/how.php">slice.sh</a>, a little script to calculate the mean expected value filter by the weekday in addition to the current hour which is clearly improving general accuracy.
 Other changes mostly cosmetic.

 <strong>To do:</strong>
+ • Get CSS not to list table rows with negative delta column values

  • Push latest code/code samples to github